ten-protocol/go-ten/design/bridge_design.md

 ) public returns (bytes [] memory)
 ```

-This function should return all the messages between the requested indexes, by the specified sender on the specified topic.
+This function should return all the messages between the requested `fromIndex` and `toIndex` of the array storing the submitted messages.
+The array can be found when going through the map of `senders` under the concrete `topic`.
 It is a more expensive way to get messages on-chain without relying on users to ferry them around.

 ### MessageBus Internal workings - L1 to L2

 When a block from `L1` is processed by the `enclave` and transactions inside of it result in `MessagePublished` events, the `enclave` will submit them as messages to the inbox of the `L2` contract.
 This enables the `L2 smart contracts` to use/consume messages from `L1`.

+> **_NOTE:_** The EVM should not accept user transactions to system contracts.
+Only internal/synthetic transactions should be able to call the system functions!

 ### MessageBus Internal workings - L2 to L1

 When a transaction on the `L2` results in `LogMessagePublished`, the event will automatically be added to the `Rollup header` by the `enclave`.
-Then the management contract will submit them to the `MessageBus` or they will directly be exposed.
+Then the management contract will submit them to the `MessageBus` or they will directly be. **The messages will not be accessible** unless the challenge period has passed.

 ### Fees

+When publishing a message on the Obscuro L2, storing the message will have a direct cost to the `Sequencer` who is publishing the Rollup in the form of gas.
+In order to channel this cost to the user who is publishing the message we would need some configurable properties.

 **Assumption: Obscuro DAO** will vote and set the following properties:
 * `fixedMessageStoringCost` - this is the gas cost for storing the fixed-size properties of the message